-From early 2020 our healthcare students will no longer be based at Aylesbury College.
+Our healthcare students are no longer based at Aylesbury College.

 The University in partnership with Buckinghamshire Healthcare NHS Trust (BHT) have got new premises at Stoke Mandeville Hospital in Aylesbury, home to the world renowned National Spinal Injuries Centre.

-Students will be able to undertake the classroom element of their course at Stoke Mandeville, while at the same time getting experience of life in an integrated Trust which provides a range of specialist, acute and community services.
+Students are now able to undertake the classroom element of their course at Stoke Mandeville, while at the same time getting experience of life in an integrated Trust which provides a range of specialist, acute and community services.

-The new building will provide a specialist skills room, set out as a hospital ward with state-of-the-art audio visual technology.
-There will also be a suite of six classrooms, and a ground floor dedicated to a library, social learning and computer facilities.
+The new building provides a specialist skills room, set out as a hospital ward with state-of-the-art audio visual technology.
+There is also a suite of six classrooms, and a ground floor dedicated to a library, social learning and computer facilities.
 The building is just a short walk away from the student accommodation.

 The University of Bedfordshire